 The University of Kansas Medical Center's Division of Medical Oncology and Division of Hematologic Malignancy and Cellular Therapeutics (HMCT) in the Department of Internal Medicine offer a three-year combined fellowship program accredited through the Accreditation Council for Graduate Medical Education.
 This program, when completed successfully, provides board eligibility in both Hematology and Medical Oncology.
 The University is affiliated with the Kansas City Veterans Affairs Medical Center.
 Fellows spend one fourth to one third of their time at the Kansas City VA during the fellowship program.

 The Fellowship Program includes activities in both the outpatient and inpatient settings.
-Emphasis is placed on outpatient care and continuity of care in an interactive multidisciplinary environment.
-Fellows are placed in a Hematology and an Oncology continuity clinic that allows them to follow patients for 3 years.
-Our fellows also rotate through other clinics.
-Fellows receive exposure to an active Blood and Marrow Transplant Program, including autologous, allogeneic and unrelated transplants.
-In addition, they rotate through our large Breast Cancer Prevention Program.
+Emphasis is placed on current practice of the specialty with outpatient care and continuity of care in an interactive multidisciplinary environment.
+Fellows are placed in specialty driven continuity clinics that allows them to follow patients longitudinally.
+In addition to continuity clinic, our fellows also rotate through other specialties of hematology and oncology clinics.
+Fellows receive exposure to a highly active Blood and Marrow Transplant Program, including autologous, allogeneic and unrelated donor transplants.

-Professor of Medicine
+Associate Professor of Medicine

-Director, Medical Oncology Fellowship Program
+Director, Hematology Oncology Fellowship Program